|Nutrition Facts (per serving)|

 |Servings: 12 to 16|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe for dairy-free avocado vegan brownies takes chocolate goodness to a whole new level by using healthy fats.
+This recipe for vegan avocado brownies takes chocolate goodness to a whole new level by using healthy fats.

-- Coat a 13x9-inch pan with cooking spray.
+Coat a 13" x 9" pan with cooking spray.
 Then, line the pan with parchment paper leaving a 2-inch overhang on both sides of the pan.
 Press down the parchment paper so that it sticks to the pan.
 Coat again with cooking spray and add a second strip of parchment paper laying it in the opposite direction also with a 2-inch overhang.
 Press it down and coat it with cooking spray.
 Set aside.

-- Pour into the prepared baking pan and bake for 30 to 35 minutes, or until the top is no longer shiny and a toothpick inserted into the center emerges with only a few crumbs.
+Pour into the prepared baking pan and bake for 30 to 35 minutes, or until the top is set and a toothpick inserted into the center emerges with only a few crumbs.
 Allow brownies to cool completely in the pan before cutting into squares and serving.

 After brownies have cooled, grip the paper overhangs and lift the brownies out of the pan and transfer to a cutting board.
 Use a serrated knife to cut the brownies into 12 to 16 pieces, then lift off the parchment and transfer to a serving dish.